1ars1an/4you/README.md

 - how do i decide on the state?

 ok i decided on these with some thought that i did in my head, probably not a good idea. will try to be more intentional with it for further decisions.

+- current shimmer animation adds a layer for each task completed. do i continue with this or just have 1 layer that runs when all tasks completed?